iCliniq Logo

 • Angioplasty - It involves percutaneous transluminal coronary type like balloon angioplasty procedure.
 It helps repair and retain a proper blood supply flow in the heart.
 It is achieved by unclogging the arteries, which are constricted due to the plaque caused by fat deposits.

 • Stent Placement - This procedure involves the placement of a stent.
 A stent is a coil made of metal that is kept in the affected constricted arteries.
-It helps to maintain this artery open.
+It helps to keep this artery open.
 Angioplasty is done to locate the stent as the first step to unclog the artery.

-• Ablation- This is a procedure for managing heart rate and rhythm disorders.
+• Ablation - This is a procedure for managing heart rate and rhythm disorders.
 The method includes eradicating the affected area of muscles in the heart.

-• Pacemakers and Implantable Cardioverter Defibrillators- This procedure treats heart rhythm disorders like arrhythmias.
+• Pacemakers and Implantable Cardioverter Defibrillators - This procedure treats heart rhythm disorders like arrhythmias.
 It will make the heart beat better.
 Pacemakers are commonly used in this procedure.

-• Coronary Artery Bypass Grafting- It is a standard procedure to unclog the blocked artery caused by fatty plaque deposits.
+• Coronary Artery Bypass Grafting - It is a standard procedure to unclog the blocked artery caused by fatty plaque deposits.

-• Heart Valve Repair or Replacement- This is done to treat damaged heart valves.
+• Heart Valve Repair or Replacement - This is done to treat damaged heart valves.

-• Ventricular Assist Devices- A heart pump implant utilized to manage heart failure.
+• Ventricular Assist Devices - A heart pump implant utilized to manage heart failure.

 What Are the Principle Subspecialties of Cardiothoracic Surgery?